araspitzu/eclair-plugin-dynamicfees/README.md

 ### Configuration
 Users MUST define a configuration section specifying the chosen values for their depleted/saturated thresholds and their relative multiplier, note that the plugin only asks for a depleted and saturated thresholds and everything in between will be considered balanced.
+It is possible to specify either a blacklist OR a whitelist of channel `short_id`s, this allows to filter only for certain channels or filter out channels that you want to exclude from the dynamic fees operations:

 In `eclair.conf` add: